HandBrake/HandBrake-docs/source/en/latest/help/activity-log.markdown

 Typically, this will be in the directory "$(HOME)/.config/ghb", but it is possible for the system to have a different default data directory.
 So the full path is also shown at the top of the activity window in the gui.

 A history of all encodes are also stored in separate log files.
 These can typically be found in the directory "$(HOME)/.config/ghb/EncodeLogs".
-These are text files, so you can view them with your favorite text editing/viewing tool.
+These are text files, so you can view them with your favourite text editing/viewing tool.

 ### Command Line Interface (CLI)